f5devcentral/nginx-one-lab/docs/README.md

 After this lab, you will be able to:

 - Access and navigate the NGINX One console,
-- Install the NGINX Agent on both NGINX Plus and NGINX OSS instances, and
+- Install the NGINX Agent on both NGINX Plus and NGINX OSS instances
+- Manage NGINX configuration, and
 - Review recommendations from the NGINX One console

 ## Prerequisites